Vantage Bank Texas

 San Antonio, Texas · FDIC Cert #3405

-Vantage Bank Texas is an FDIC-insured bank (Certificate #3405) with $4.4B in total assets and $3.8B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Vantage Bank Texas, an FDIC-insured bank (Certificate #3405) with $4.4B in total assets and $3.8B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in San Antonio, Texas, the bank maintains a Tier 1 capital ratio of 11.45% (Well-Capitalized) and a nonperforming loan ratio of 0.60%.
-BankHealthData assigns a composite Health Grade of A (81/100).
+BankHealthData assigns a composite Health Grade of A (81/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Vantage Bank Texas (FDIC cert 3405) is a mid-sized bank with $4.4B in total assets and $3.8B in deposits, based in San Antonio, Texas.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.